blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/To Learn in Physics.md

 - Why can't magnetic field be described by applying relativity to electric field?
 (More: In my Zoho Notebooks)
 - Poynting Vector - Light and Sound (More: in my journal)
-- Basic Engineering Physics and Chemistry: Schrodinger's Equation derivation, Degrees of Freedom, [[Jablonski Diagrams]], Quantum Tunnelling, etc.
+- Basic Engineering Physics and Chemistry: Schrodinger's Equation derivation, Degrees of Freedom, [[Jablonski Diagrams]], Quantum Tunneling, etc.
 - [[Quantum Field Theory]]
 	- Derived because independent particles cannot explain how particles are the same everywhere, and also quantum mechanics does not work well with changing number of particles, e.g. an absorbed photon
 	- QFT is a new mathematical framework that introduces a field